-In addition to the potential sale of our equity and/or debt securities, we may also seek to enter research, development and/or commercialization collaborations similar to the AffaMed Agreement, which applies to development of PH94B in certain Pacific-Asian territories, to provide non-dilutive funding for our operations, while also reducing a portion of our future cash outlays and working capital requirements, and/or strategic acquisitions.
+When necessary and advantageous, we will seek additional financial resources to fund our planned operations through (i) sales of our equity and/or debt securities in one or more public offerings and/or private placements, (ii) non-dilutive government grants and research awards and (iii) non-dilutive strategic partnering collaborations to advance development and commercialization of our product candidates.
+For example, we may seek to enter research, development and/or commercialization collaborations similar to the AffaMed Agreement, which applies only to development and commercialization of PH94B in Greater China, South Korea and Southeast Asian territories, to provide non-dilutive funding for our operations, while also reducing a portion of our future cash outlays and working capital requirements.
 Although we may seek additional collaborations that could generate revenue and/or provide non-dilutive funding for development and commercialization of our product candidates, no assurance can be provided that any such collaborations, awards or agreements will occur in the future.